spistole25/Spreadsheet/README.md

 ctrl+c (^c) to quit a command

-If you haven't already do this:
+If you haven't already, do this:

 npm install live-server -g